TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 15/Joshua 15.2.md

 ---

-And their south border was from the uttermost part of the Salt Sea, from the bay that looketh southward;
+Their south border was from the uttermost part of the Salt Sea, from the bay that looks southward;